-On February 15, 2013 the Company acquired the Clinical Trial Services Division of Cross Country Healthcare, Inc. Cross Country Healthcare's Clinical Trial Services Division's services include contract staffing, permanent placement and functional service provision.
+On February 15, 2013 the Company acquired the Clinical Trial Services division of Cross Country Healthcare, Inc. Cross Country Healthcare's Clinical Trial Services division includes US resourcing providers, ClinForce and Assent Consulting, whose services include contract staffing, permanent placement and functional service provision ("FSP").
 The division also includes AKOS, a leading US and EU provider of pharmacovigilance and drug safety services.
-ClinForce and Assent will be combined with ICON's FSP division, DOCS, creating a leader in global resourcing and FSP, while AKOS will enhance the services offered by ICON's medical and safety services team.
+ClinForce and Assent have been combined with ICON's FSP division, DOCS, creating a leader in global resourcing and FSP, while AKOS has been combined with the services offered by ICON's medical and safety services team.